 A degree in agricultural education opens the door for students to share their passion about the science and production of food, fiber and natural resources.
 The program is designed to develop the needed background knowledge of basic agricultural concepts and technologies for teaching and cooperative extension.
 Agricultural educators instruct students in subjects including animal science, plant science, horticulture, agriculture mechanics, veterinary science and others.
 Through these subjects, agricultural educators teach students a wide variety of skills, including science, math, communications, leadership, management and technology.
 Coursework covers topics in such fields as agricultural economics; agricultural mechanization; animal, dairy and veterinary sciences; plant and soil science and natural resources.
-Students choosing this major must also be admitted to the Secondary Teacher Education Program (STEP) administered by the College of Human Services.
+Students choosing this major must also be admitted to the Secondary Teacher Education Program (STEP) administered by the Emma Eccles Jones College of Education and Human Services.

 Frequently Asked Questions

 What is the employment outlook for graduates in agricultural education?

 The Agricultural Education program at Utah State has placed 100 percent of our graduates who were seeking a job as an agricultural educator.

 The nation is currently experiencing a shortage of agriculture teachers.
 According to the Bureau of Labor Statistics, employment of agricultural educators is expected to grow by 9 percent between 2008 and 2018, which is as fast as the average of all occupations.

 Will I get real-life classroom experience before I graduate?

 Agricultural education students will receive hands-on experience in classroom settings.
 Beyond teaching opportunities, students will get hands-on experiences with agricultural mechanization; animal, dairy and veterinary sciences; plant and soil science; natural resources and leadership.

 To view a list of required classes for an agricultural education major, see the major requirement sheet in the general catalog.